paritytech/polkadot-sdk/polkadot/doc/docker.md

 ## Build your own image

-There are 3 options to build a polkadot container image:
+There are 3 options to build a Polkadot container image:
 - using the builder image
 - using the injected "Debian" image
 - using the generic injected image